-Avoid disconnected tools and tools that aren’t meant for managing contracts.
+Avoid disconnected tools and tools that aren’t meant for managing agreements.
 It can create errors in pricing, offer communications, and even compliance requirements.
 Even worse, email threads are an invitation for process lag and errors.
 Redlining in dated software is also a headache.

 Instead, contract management tools offer templates, which are an effective way to offset structural complexity, and legal costs.
 A library of approved legal clauses, along with saved templates, can fast track the process and close more deals.

 Unlimited visibility in contract software is also a powerful way to collaborate.
-Additionally, work approval flows keep the contract on-track.
+Additionally, work approval flows keep the document on-track.
 And, integration with software you already use, from Salesforce to Google Drive, make it easy to adopt.

-Helpful Contract Tools and What to Look for
+Helpful Tools and What to Look for

 Recall that great feeling of nabbing the deal?
-Don’t dampen it by getting mired in the contract process!
+Don’t dampen it by getting mired in the process!

 Really, paper contracts are a set-up for failure.
 Many online tools exist now to make the revisions and storage of agreements more secure and efficient.
 Nonetheless, don’t fall into the trap of using (and paying for) a lot disconnected apps!